AzureAD/azure-activedirectory-library-for-android/docs/Automation/how_to_run_tests.md

 - AutoBroker - runs tests against any supported broker for a given test as applicable with the select flavor of MSAL / ADAL

-### Supported Devices

-The UI Automation tests are currently optimized for Pixel 2, 3 and 4 and API levels 28 and 29.
-The tests may run fine on other devices too, however, we don't provide any guarantee is we haven't validated them.
-Over time we will try to optimize for more devices.

 ### How to get Automation logs after tests completion